Ghost Town (2008 film): Plot

 In New York City, Frank Herlihy is accidentally killed by getting hit by a bus while trying to buy an apartment for his mistress.
 A short time later, anti-social dentist Bertram Pincus is dead for seven minutes under general anesthesia during a colonoscopy.

 Afterwards, Bertram can see and communicate with ghosts, who pester him to help them with unfinished personal business.
 Frank promises to keep the other ghosts away if Bertram breaks up an engagement between his widow Gwen, a professional Egyptologist, and Richard, a human-rights lawyer who Frank says is dishonest.
 Bertram eventually agrees, trying to woo Gwen away from Richard.
 His past cold-hearted behavior towards Gwen makes it difficult, but he attracts her interest by analyzing the teeth of a mummified Egyptian Pharaoh she has been studying.

 Bertram has dinner with Gwen and Richard, deciding that he is not so bad, but he himself begins to fall in love with her, and she enjoys his sense of humor.
 As Richard has a work emergency, Bertram and Gwen walk her dog and go for a drink.
 They share their sad stories of their last relationships, and Gwen reveals that she learned of Frank's mistress the day he died.

-When Richard visits Bertram for some dental work, he learns Gwen has broken their engagement.
+When Richard visits Bertram for some dental work, Richard mentions there was a little trouble between him and Gwen but Richard decides it's personal and won't discuss what's bothering him.
+So Bertram decides a little nitrous oxide would help and he learns that Gwen has broken their engagement.
 Frank doesn't understand why he is still on Earth if his "unfinished business" was to break up Richard and Gwen.
 Gwen, no longer engaged to Richard, accepts work at an archaeological dig in the Valley of the Kings for six months.
 As a going-away present, Bertram gets her a key chain from a fancy jeweler's, but he mistakenly reveals information about her that only Frank could have known.
 Gwen demands the truth, and Bertram tells her the whole story about the ghosts.
 She doesn't believe him and demands to know what Frank's worst nightmare was, and Frank lies to Bertram, leading Gwen to cut him off.